enoonan/elixir_lancedb/README.md

 ---

 Thanks to:
- * The folks on the LanceDB discord for guidance and encouraging emojis
+ * The good folks on the LanceDB discord for guidance and encouraging emojis
+ * The good folks on ElixirForum
  * Rustler!
  * Elixir Explorer
  * arrow-elixir